How To Donate Your Eggs As A Full-Time Student

 If you live out of state and choose to donate with Bright Expectations, we’ll cover all of your travel expenses to come out for the egg donation process.
 For our traveling donors, we almost always recommend scheduling for one of the longer breaks in the school year.

-The fun part about coming from out of state is that you can visit Los Angeles and enjoy the sights during your stay.
+The fun part about coming from out of state is that you can visit Los Angeles or Santa Barbara and enjoy the sights during your stay.
 You won’t want to do anything that’s too high impact obviously, but you’ll be able to enjoy the beautiful beaches, take a studio tour, or go shopping in some fabulous Beverly Hills boutiques.

 Coming from out of state to donate your eggs can be a great way to visit LA and have a mini-vacation during your time off from school.